uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The urgent need for reconciliation runs deep in Canada.
 Expanding public dialogue and action on reconciliation beyond residential schools will be critical in the coming years.
 Although some progress has been made, significant barriers to reconciliation remain.
-The relationship between the federal government and Aboriginal peoples is<!--x-->
+The relationship between the federal government and Aboriginal peoples is <!-- page 014 -->deteriorating.
-deteriorating.
 Instead of moving towards reconciliation, there have been divisive conflicts over Aboriginal education, child welfare, and justice.[^21]
 The daily news has been filled with reports of controversial issues ranging from the call for a national inquiry on violence towards Aboriginal women and girls to the impact of the economic development of lands and resources on Treaties and Aboriginal title and rights.[^22]
 The courts continue to hear Aboriginal rights cases, and new litigation has been filed by Survivors of day schools not covered under the Indian Residential Schools Settlement Agreement, as well as by victims of the “Sixties Scoop,” which was a child-welfare policy that removed Aboriginal children from their homes and placed them with non-Aboriginal families.[^23]